Parson and Clerk, from Teignmouth Pier, August 2013 |

 The rocks themselves appear simply to have been named after their appearance, with no complicated backstory.
 As Francis Pitt Greenwood wrote in his diary in 1821:

-That part of the coast which extends along the south, is lined with dark red cliffs, and diversified by seaworn caves and projecting masses of rock, which, from fancied resemblances, have acquired the curious names of "The Parson and Clerk," "The Bishop's Parlor," &c.
+That part of the coast which extends along the south, is lined with dark red cliffs, and diversified by seaworn caves and projecting masses of rock, which, from fancied resemblances, have acquired the curious names of "The Parson and Clerk," "The Bishop's Parlor," &c.1.
+A black-jack is a tarred leather tankard.

 - The miscellaneous writings, 1846, Francis William Pitt Greenwood